-- Babbage saw his Difference Engine as a way to simplify the calculation of mathematical (e.g., actuarial) tables. - Ada Lovelace saw its greater potential.
+- Babbage saw his Difference Engine as a way to simplify the calculation of mathematical tables. - Ada Lovelace saw its greater potential.
 In 1843, she wrote a program for it that calculates Bernoulli numbers. - She didn't stop there, speculating about universal computation, and even artificial intelligence.